Moonbase59/PAWS/README.md

 ## Collaboration

-* If you find any bugs, use the [Issues tracker](https://github.com/Moonbase59/PAWS/issues) on this page to let me know.
+* If you find any **bugs**, use the [Issues tracker](https://github.com/Moonbase59/PAWS/issues) on this page to let me know.
+* If you have any **great ideas** that might benefit the base engine (mostly Universe) and a general public, please also let me know on the [Issues tracker](https://github.com/Moonbase59/PAWS/issues).
+The Universe will probably be the main part that gets extended for some time still.
 * Should you wish to add to the code, or have some better ideas, by all means **fork this repo and make pull requests!**
+* Should you decide to write your own Adventure using PAWS, I’d be delighted to hear from you.
+If anyhow feasible, it’d be just _great_ if you also **publish your Adventure here on GitHub and leave it Free and Open Source Software!** _(And leave me a link, so I can make a page with all your beautiful PAWS Adventures!)_

-Whenever I have some spare time, I’ll go over these and maybe even fix or implement them. 😉
+Whenever I have some spare time, I’ll go over the issues/bugs and possible extensions and maybe even fix or implement them. 😉

 ## How to play Adventures